 Current Weather Map of Chiang Mai

-You can click on the weather icons to get more detailed information.
+You can click on the weather icons to get more detailed information and a weather forecast.

 Chiang Mai Weather Patterns

 Chiang Mai and Northern Thailand's climate is characterized by the monsoon which creates three distinct seasons.